tfasanya79/C-Assignment-1/LABORATORY_REPORT.md

 ### 2.1 Identified Hidden Requirements
 1. **Input Validation**: The assignment didn't specify handling invalid user inputs, so comprehensive validation was implemented for bet choices and deposit amounts.

-2. **Tie Handling**: The assignment didn't specify what happens when dice rolls are equal.
-I implemented a tie system where no points are awarded and the round is replayed conceptually.

-3. **Money Return on Ties**: When a complete game ends in a tie (equal round wins), I decided to return the user's bet rather than losing it.
+2. **🆕 Tie Elimination**: **UPDATED REQUIREMENT** - The game now continues until there's a definitive winner, ensuring no tie outcomes.

+3. **🆕 Extra Rounds Logic**: When the game is tied after 3 rounds, additional rounds are played until someone has more wins.

+4. **Money Return on Ties**: **REMOVED** - Since ties are no longer possible, this logic has been eliminated.

-4. **Session Management**: The program needed to track money across multiple games within a single session, requiring persistent balance tracking.
+5. **Session Management**: The program tracks money across multiple games within a single session, requiring persistent balance tracking.

-5. **Early Game Termination**: While mentioned, the specific implementation of stopping at 2 wins required careful logic to avoid unnecessary rounds.
+6. **Round Counting**: **NEW** - The program now tracks and displays the total number of rounds played to reach a winner.

 ### 2.2 Design Decisions
+1. **🆕 Win Condition**: Game continues until `userWins != computerWins`
-1. **Win Calculation**: User wins double their bet (user's bet + computer's equivalent bet)
+2. **Win Calculation**: User wins double their bet (user's bet + computer's equivalent bet)
-2. **Loss Handling**: User loses their bet (already deducted before game starts)
+3. **Loss Handling**: User loses their bet (already deducted before game starts)
-3. **Balance Management**: Money is deducted before the game to simulate real betting
+4. **🆕 No Tie Outcomes**: Simplified logic with only win/lose scenarios
-4. **User Experience**: Clear prompts and confirmations for all major actions
+5. **User Experience**: Clear prompts and confirmations for all major actions

 ## 3. Solution Approach and Implementation Strategy